danielbodnar/awesome-stars/README.md

 ## webassembly

+- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
+Paddle.js can either load a pre-trained model, or transforming a model from p
 - [A9T9/RPA](https://github.com/A9T9/RPA) - UI.Vision: Open-Source RPA Software (formerly Kantu) - Modern Robotic Process Automation with Selenium IDE++
 - [chinedufn/percy](https://github.com/chinedufn/percy) - Build frontend browser apps with Rust + WebAssembly.
 Supports server side rendering.
 - [deislabs/spiderlightning](https://github.com/deislabs/spiderlightning) - A set of WIT definitions and associated implementations to enable app developers to work at a faster pace and require less knowledge of the environment in which they are executing.